Atlas Ocean Voyages accused of scamming passengers on $26K Antarctica cruise

 Passengers later learned that expedition guides already knew landings likely wouldn’t be possible, making the decision-making process appear even more disorganized.
 After the short zodiac cruise, the captain announced they had to return to Ushuaia immediately.

-Upon arrival, they docked a full day early, yet no additional activities or landings were scheduled.
+Upon arrival, they docked a full day early but did not schedule any additional activities or landings.
 Meanwhile, the captain was supposedly “sandbagging” the journey back instead of offering guests an alternative experience—some believed this was a form of retaliation for the passenger complaints.

 Atlas Ocean Voyages’ lack of accountability